jellyfin/jellyfin.org/docs/general/installation/synology.md

 ![Downloading the Image](/images/docs/install-synology-10.png)

-A new window will open, there you can select a version of Jellyfin.
-We recommend using the latest version.
-Click "Apply".
+A new window will open and a Jellyfin version can be selected for install.
+The latest version is recommended.
+Click `Apply` after selection a version.

 ![Downloading the Image](/images/docs/install-synology-11.png)